 Attendees can mix or match breakout session topics that include leadership, good governance and economic strategy.
 It’s a model that, according to organizers, allows leaders to get the most from their experience and get more tools that are relevant to them.

-“We don’t want this to be a cold conference where people seldom interact shuffling between sessions — we’re all looking for solutions to help the state we love,” said Kelly Nix, WVU Extension’s community leadership specialist.
+“We don’t want this to be a cold conference where people seldom interact shuffling between sessions — we’re all looking for solutions to help the state we love,” said Kelly Nix, WVU Extension’s former community leadership specialist.
 “We want it to be valuable, practical and most of all, a true step forward in collaboration for the state’s leaders across multiple sectors.”